Casey-Litmer/menucmd/README.md

 The `result` object can also be indexed to retrieve all past results in a chain.

-By default, it is indexed at -1, which is the previous return value.
+By default, `result` is indexed at -1, which signifies the previous return value.
 ```
 result := result[-1]
 ```

-The indexing works exactly the same as a list.
+The indexing is 1-based in the scope of function chains, where `result[0]` is the initial argument passed to the menu.

-If you want the first result in the chain, write `result[0]`.\
+If you want the first result in the chain, write `result[1]`.\
 The result before the last; `result[-2]`.\
 etc...